wp-plugins/users-ultra/readme.txt

 10. Dahsboard

 == Changelog ==

+= 1.4.61(03-03-2015) =

+* Improvements - Friends count issue.
+We have tweaked the SQL sentences a little bit.
+There was an issue with the calcuation of the user's total friends.

 = 1.4.60(03-02-2015) =
 * Improvements -   Email notifications when using the "link confirmation" method has been remove.
 We received some complaints about the notification steps.
 So.. the admin won't receive an email when "Link confirmation" method is active. http://usersultra.com/support/forums/topic/having-problems-with-users-verifying-own-accounts/